AlessandroLibotte/OrbitSim-v2.0/README.md

 There are also some keyboard controls to make the interaction with objects easier and faster:

-W, A, S, D: velocity control for the selected object
+W, A, S, D: velocity vector controls for the selected object

 Q, E: decrease/increase path iterations